BridgetLandia/landlord_dashboard/README.md

 DAWA API
-In production I would have choosen a different UI library or build a complex combobox component and grab the whole Object from the DAWA API instead of just the address value.
+In production I would have choosen a different UI library or build a complex combobox/ autocomplete component and grab the whole Object from the DAWA API instead of just the address value.
 Because of this the Form validation is a bit simple.

+I didn't use Redux or any central state library as React hooks were enough for this usecase.

+I have no idea whether the Danish translation is correct, hope there is smthing funny there :)